racslabs/rust-racs/README.md

 ```

-To extract raw PCM data without formating, do the following instead:
+To extract PCM data without formating, do the following instead:

 ```rust
 // Extract PCM data between `from` and `to`